-- Apply with the nozzle height specified by the manufacturer, but no more than 3 feet above the ground or crop canopy. - For all applications, applicators are required to use a medium or coarser spray droplet size (ASABE S572.1). - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.
+- Apply with the nozzle height recommended by the manufacturer, but no more than 3 feet above the ground or crop canopy unless making a pasture or rangeland application, in which case applicators may apply with a nozzle height no more than 4 feet above the ground. - For all other applications, applicators are required to use a medium or coarser droplet size (ASABE S572.1). - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.